Governance readiness · evidence layer

 Is Guardian a compliance certification tool?

-No. Guardian is a monitoring and auditability platform.
-It helps teams maintain the signals, records, and evidence that support EU AI Act readiness.
+No. Guardian is a governance and evidence layer.
+It helps teams maintain production signals, records, and traceable review artefacts that support EU AI Act readiness.
 Legal compliance remains a separate determination.

 Does Guardian process raw personal data?

 Guardian is designed around metrics, signals, and operational records rather than raw personal data.
-The focus is on monitoring outputs, incidents, and evidence maintenance.
+The focus is on configured monitoring inputs, incidents, and evidence maintenance.

 Can Guardian integrate with existing monitoring tools?

 Yes.
-Guardian is designed to sit on top of existing models and monitoring infrastructure.
-It helps turn existing signals into a structured operational and evidence record.
+Guardian is designed to sit above existing models and monitoring infrastructure.
+It helps turn existing signals into a structured governance record—not a replacement observability stack.

 How do teams usually get started?

-Most teams start with one high-risk AI system in the 4-week Readiness Sprint.
-That creates a first monitoring and evidence baseline before expanding further.
+Most teams start with one in-scope production system in the 4-week Readiness Sprint.
+That creates a first evidence baseline and review posture before expanding further.

 Next step: talk through one system